-With an integration that uses local communications, your cash register and terminal communicate with each other over your local network.
+With an integration that uses local communications, your POS app and the terminal communicate with each other over your local network:

-- Your cash register makes an API request to the terminal, to iniate the payment on the device.
+- Your POS app makes an API request to the terminal, to initiate the payment on the device.

 - The terminal routes the request to the Adyen payments platform for processing.

-- Optional: Receive display notifications on your cash register, to inform store staff on the progress of the transaction and result.
+- Optional: you receive display notifications in your POS app, to inform store staff on the progress of the transaction and the result.

 - You receive the result of the transaction synchronously.

-Before you can begin making transactions with a local integration, you will need to:
+To build a local integration, you need to:

 - Configure your network.

-- Secure your requests.
-This is optional for test payments, but required to process live transactions.
+- Protect local communications.
+This is optional for test transactions, but required for live transactions.